OjasviBhargava/Tip-of-the-day/README.md

 ## GitHub Pages(21-03-2018)

 GitHub Pages are public webpages hosted and easily published through GitHub.
 The quickest way to get up and running is by using the Jekyll Theme Chooser to load a pre-made theme.
 You can then modify your GitHub Pages’ content and style remotely via the web or locally on your computer.

+## Follow a Friend(22-03-2018)

+One of the great features on GitHub is the ability to see what other people are working on and who they are connecting with.
+When you follow someone, you’ll get notifications about their GitHub activity.
+Following friends helps you find new projects and new people that you may share interests with.